 So what is vitiligo?

 Vitiligo is a relatively common skin disease affecting about one out of every hundred people.
-With vitiligo, the body works to kill melanocytes (cells that give us our color) causing the skin to turn white in patches.
+With vitiligo, the body works to kill melanocytes (cells that give us our colour) causing the skin to turn white in patches.
 This bleaching effect can also sometimes affect hair as well as mucous membranes inside the nose and mouth.

 No one knows what causes vitiligo for sure.
 For now, only theories exist.
 Vitiligo may be due to: